tributech-solutions/tributech-docs/docs/setup/agent/prerequisites.md

 The DSK Edge Agent itself actually does not actually consume this much RAM, this are requiremnts for the whole system.
 Keep in mind that these requirements are strongly dependent on the actual load of the agent.
 These are minimum requirents for rather small to medium ammounts of data.
 If high volumes of data have to be processed the requirements are higher.

-If you have any questions regarding infrastructure requirements, please talk to your contact person at Tributech our send an email to our [Customer Advisory Team](mailto:customer-advisory@tributech.io).
+If you have any questions regarding infrastructure requirements, please talk to your contact person at Tributech or send an email to our [Customer Advisory Team](mailto:customer-advisory@tributech.io).